 “And suddenly there was a great earthquake, so that the foundations of the prison were shaken: and immediately all the doors were opened, and every one’s bands were loosed.”
 (Acts 16:26)

 “And it came to pass, that, as I made my journey, and was come nigh unto Damascus about noon, suddenly there shone from heaven a great light round about me”.
 (Acts 22:6)

-Prayer: Lord please help me to expect more, and to look to you for the answer.
-I can see from your word, and from others accounts that you often act suddenly.
+Prayer: Lord, please help me expect more and look to you for the answer.
+I can see from your word and from others accounts that you often act suddenly.
 I trust you to get “my suddenly” to me at exactly the right time, even today.
 In Jesus name Amen.